"complementary" means "in addition to." Complementary medicine is treatment and

 Other Works Consulted

 Micozzi MS (2011).
-In Fundamentals of Complementary and Integrative Medicine, 4th ed., St. Louis: Elsevier Saunders.
+Fundamentals of Complementary and Alternative Medicine, 4th ed., St. Louis: Saunders.

 Adam Husney, MD - Family Medicine